• Skip to primary navigation

 Takeaway

-Should you choose to extract whiteheads on own, be sure to use the appropriate tool and technique, and be careful not to break the skin.
+Should you choose to extract your whiteheads at home, use the appropriate tool and technique.
+Be careful not to break the skin, which can lead to infection.

-If over the counter solutions aren’t working and your whiteheads begin to affect your quality of life, seek the advice of a dermatologist.
-A qualified professional can work with you to develop a prescription-strength regimen to treat your whiteheads that’s effective for your skin type.
+If OTC solutions aren’t effective or if your condition worsens, seek the advice of a dermatologist.
+They’ll work with you to develop a regimen to treat your whiteheads effectively.

 Sources